jsbryaniv/GDP-HMM-2025/README.md

     "HUGGINGFACE_TOKEN": "your-huggingface-token"
 }
 ```
+Replace `name-of-your-machine` with the name of your machine.
+This can be anything you want.
+Replace `path/to/data` with the path to the data directory.
 In particular, to get a Huggingface token, you can sign up for an account at [Huggingface](https://huggingface.co/).
 Then, you can find your token by going to your profile and clicking on the "API token" tab.

 ## Downloading data